DreymaR/BigBagKbdTrix/README.md

 - Fix class names
 - Make an imgtxt class with italic and a line break after it?
 For image subtexts.
 - Validate html and css files
+- Rework the 'Platforms' menu visualisation.
+	- Let it open without delay.
+	- Make it smoother so it doesn't glitch/flicker.
+	- Make the icons smaller.
+	- Implement a sort of a 'Under construction' message for the Mac platform.
+		- Link to the MKBorregaard topic there.
+- A little more air before headings, in the style sheets?
+And a style for large text, without air.

 - Updated everything to the new DH standard (formerly DHm) from the old DHk.
 Images, explanations.
 	- 6s & 7s are now resolved as SteveP uses 6-left on staggered boards and 6-right on matrix